6 Examples of Fintech Content Marketing That Works

 In this case, we will use the content marketing definition which aligns with the work we do for clients: creating long form content that is published on the website.
 These are usually articles that range from 1,000 to 5,000 words, are written for a specific business purpose and are published on a website.

-Note: are you a fintech company looking for support with content?
+Note: are you a fintech startup looking for support with content?
 We’re a content marketing agency that helps fintech companies turn their blog into a customer acquisition channel.
 Learn more about what we do.

 Let’s get started: